-The VCR Bypass function is activated by a long button press of the VCR button for approximately 3 seconds.
-While in VCR Bypass mode, the MX4m will pass the VCR output directly to the monitor.
+The VCR Bypass function is activated by a 3 second press of the VCR button.
+While in VCR Bypass mode, the SX4m will pass the VCR output directly to the monitor.
 A single push of the VCR button will return the unit to normal VCR playback mode and a second push will return the unit to live display mode.